Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

 ## Event Emitters

 A lot of core modules in Node.js emit or receive different events.
 Node.js has an implementation of [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter), which is a [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
-This is a very similar to browser DOM events with a little bit different syntax, and the easiest thing we can do to understand it fully is to actually implement it on our own:
+This is a very similar to browser DOM events with a slightly different syntax, and the easiest thing we can do to understand it is to actually implement it on our own:

 {% highlight js linenos=table %}
 class EventEmitter {